Skip to content

 Defence Cooperation Agreement with the United States

-The deteriorating security situation in Europe is a result of Russia’s full-scale invasion of Ukraine.
-The conditions for Swedish security policy have therefore fundamentally changed.
-The deteriorating situation means that Sweden must be able to respond quickly to complex security developments – independently and together with others.
-Sweden’s application for NATO membership and a DCA with the US should be viewed in this context.
+The security situation in Europe has deteriorated as a result of Russia’s full-scale invasion of Ukraine, and the conditions for Swedish security policy have thus fundamentally changed.
+In light of the current security situation, Sweden must be able to react swiftly to complex security developments – be it unilaterally or jointly with others.
+Sweden’s membership of NATO and the DCA entered into with the United States should be viewed in this context.

-The US is one of Sweden’s most important security and defence policy partners, bilaterally and within NATO.
-In May 2016, Sweden and the US signed a Statement of Intent on enhanced bilateral defence cooperation.
-In 2018, Sweden signed a trilateral Statement of Intent with Finland and the US.
+The United States is one of Sweden’s most important security and defence policy partners, bilaterally and within NATO.
+In May 2016, Sweden and the United States signed a Statement of Intent on enhanced bilateral defence cooperation.
+In 2018, Sweden adopted a trilateral Statement of Intent with Finland and the United States.

-A DCA is a natural development of the long-term security and defence cooperation between Sweden and the US.
-The agreement will enable continuous cooperation by regulating the conditions for US forces to operate in another country.
-This includes issues such as the legal status of US military personnel, access to deployment areas, pre-positioning of military materiel, and tax and customs regulations.
+The DCA is a natural progression of Sweden’s and the United States’ long-standing cooperation on security and defence, as well as Sweden’s NATO membership.
+The DCA enables more seamless cooperation by regulating the conditions for United States forces to operate in Sweden.
+This involves issues such as the legal status of United States military personnel, access to deployment areas, pre-positioning of military materiel and tax and customs regulations.

 Agreement on defense cooperation between Sweden and the United States of America.pdf